Vancouver Events

 Last week was Mozilla Service Week and local Mozilla Messaging Technical Support Lead Roland Tanglao organized a Vancouver event at the offices of Agentic.
 At this point many Drupalistas are probably thinking: Wait a minute, is this the same Roland who used to work at Bryght?
 Yes, yes it is.
 And Vancouver readers are probably thinking: Wait a minute, Mozilla has an office in Vancouver?
 Yes, yes they do.
-I suspect Roland's short time there has already raised their community profile by a number of hundreds of percent.

 In April 2008 the Vancouver League of Drupalers featured a presentation on email newsletters by Monique Trottier of Boxcar Marketing titled: Email Newsletters: WTF?, and an overview of the Simplenews module by yours truly.